The Legal Services Board is the

 "All government services and information in one place and all designed to be “simpler, clearer, faster”.

-The process of the transfer from the individual government departments will take a year or two, probably well into 2014.
+The process of the transfer from the individual government departments will take a year or two,

 Justice is the key overall site for the Courts system containing information on the administration